kaktusas2598/Villain/README.md

      seem correct, but glyphs themselves are rendering weirdly
  * FreeType class - font rendering works just fine, but it would be better if all glyphs were packed in a single texture before drawing
- * Multiple tiled map layers not displaying correctly - has something to do with Y axis being flipped and and coordinate system being different in GL compared to SDL